callumflack/iremono/README.md

 ```

 4. Finally, this postcss library makes use of `postcss-mixins`, `postcss-easy-import` and `postcss-preset-env`.
 I like managing their config with a `postcss.config.js` file, an example of which is provided.

+## Some form of documentation will be done in time

+Suffice to say, no docs at the moment.
+I will, however, list a few techniques:

+1. Responsive typography using ems against a body font-size in rems, whose value is updated at media queries.
+2. Updating the value of css custom properties in media queries.
+Too much fun not to do.
+3. This means I can manage white space repsonsively with a single css class that holds a single custom variable.
+No enormous classes full of the same list of media queries everywhere.
+4. The most used utilities are name-spaced with their type's initial letter.
+For example, width classes start with `n-`.
+Not every utility is namespaced this way as I find it too hard to remember them all.

 ## What does Iremono mean?